PSFC-HEDP/cps-analysis/README.md

  Pay attention to how the lines appear to make sure it’s understanding you correctly.
  As before, you can right-click at any point to undo an action.
  Close the plot when the diameter cuts are satisfactory.
+ If you only draw one line, it will be taken as the maximum diameter and the minimum diameter will be set to zero.

  It will repeat this for every scan file in the given directory, outputing a CSV containing the spectrum for each one.